bartoszgebarowski/Chrome-rock-band/README.md

 * It contains basic information about each band member: name, surname, role and the instrument they are playing
 * The brand of instruments is linked to each band member and emphasizes the character's personality
-* The hover effect, informs the user that it is an interactive element
+* The hover effect informs the user that it is an interactive element

 #### Band page: desktop view